MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-sec-ops-guide.md

 ## Address false positives and false negatives in Defender for Office 365

-User submission and admin submissions of email messages are critical positive reinforcement signals for our machine learning based detection systems.
-They help us review, triage, rapidly learn, and mitigate attacks.
+User submission and admin submissions of email messages are critical positive reinforcement signals for our machine learning detection systems.
+Submissions help us review, triage, rapidly learn, and mitigate attacks.
 Actively reporting false positives and false negatives is an important activity that provides feedback to Defender for Office 365 when mistakes are made during detection.

 Organizations have multiple options for configuring user submissions.
 Depending on the configuration, security teams might have more active involvement when users submit false positives or false negatives to Microsoft:

 - User submissions are sent to Microsoft for analysis when the [user reported message settings](user-submission.md) are configured with either of the following settings:
-  - Send reported messages to Microsoft.
+  - Send the reported messages to: Microsoft.
-  - Send reported messages to Microsoft and the organization's mailbox.
+  - Send the reported messages to: Microsoft and my organization's mailbox.

   Security teams members should do add-hoc [admin submissions](admin-submission.md) when false positives or false negatives that were not reported by users were discovered by the operations teams.

 - When user reported messages are configured to send messages only to the organization's mailbox, security teams should actively send user-reported false positives and false negatives to Microsoft via admin submissions.

-In both cases, if a user reported an email as phishing, Defender for Office 365 generates an alert and the alert will trigger an AIR playbook.
+Whenever a user reports a message as phishing, Defender for Office 365 generates an alert and the alert will trigger an AIR playbook.
 Incident logic will correlate this information to other alerts and events where possible.
 This consolidation of information helps security teams triage, investigate, and respond to user reported email.

 User submissions and admin submissions are handled by the submission pipeline by Microsoft, which follows a tightly integrated process.
 This process includes: